 New Varieties of Liberica

-After the Philippines won their independence from the United States, the impending restrictions on coffee beans (specifically Liberica coffee) made it difficult for them to keep up with the market on a sustainable level.
+After the Philippines won its independence from the United States, the impending restrictions on coffee beans (specifically Liberica coffee) made it difficult for them to keep up with the market on a sustainable level.
 Although the restrictions were lifted during the 1950s, the damage had been done.
 Liberica coffee was in the minority.

 That was only the beginning, however.
 Like most coffee plants, Liberica beans require specific elevations, temperatures, and humidity levels to thrive.
-With the ongoing climate change and deforestation, the areas where it’s harvested has been greatly reduced in size.
+With the ongoing climate change and deforestation, the areas where it’s harvested have been greatly reduced in size.

 That being said, all four countries continue to produce Liberica coffee, but on a smaller scale.
 Most of the harvest is kept for local consumption.
 It keeps the beans from being in danger of extinction, yet it also keeps them rare.

 What is in danger of disappearing, however, is the wild-grown coffee plants.
 Liberica is a notoriously difficult plant to harvest and cultivate.
 That has led to many farmers creating hybrid beans that are easier to deal with.